the1lab/1lab/src/1Lab/Path.lagda.md

 ```
 -->

-# Characterisations of equality

-Here we make explicit the structure of equality of some type formers.
+# Path Spaces

+A large part of the study of HoTT is the _characterisation of path
+spaces_.
+Given a type `A`, what does `Path A x y` look like?
+[Hedberg's
+theorem] says that for types with decidable equality, it's boring.
+For
+[the circle], we can prove its loop space is the integers - we have
+`Path S¹ base base ≡ Int`.

+[Hedberg's theorem]: 1Lab.HLevel.Sets.html
+[the circle]: 1Lab.HIT.S1.html

+Most of these characterisations need machinery that is not in this
+module to be properly stated.
+Even then, we can begin to outline a few
+simple cases:

 ## Dependent sums

-For sigma types, an equality between `(a , b) ≡ (x , y)` is a
+For `Σ`{.Agda} types, an equality between `(a , b) ≡ (x , y)` is a
 non-dependent equality `p : a ≡ x`, and a path between `b` and `y`
 laying over `p`.